 Are Simple Python Projects for Beginners Worth It?

-- Understand coding logic better
+- Understand coding logic more deeply

-- Improve problem-solving skills
+- Improve your problem-solving skills

-- Gain confidence
+- Gain real confidence

-What You Need Before Starting Python Projects
+What You Need Before Starting

-- Data types (numbers, text, etc.)
+- Data types — numbers, text, and so on

 10 Best Simple Python Projects for Beginners